julianthome/snake-love2d/README_en.md

 This game assumes working installations of Lua and LÖVE to be present.
 You can find the installation instructions for Lua and LÖVE on https://www.lua.org/ as well as https://love2d.org/, respectively.

-Afterwards you should be able to start the game by just invoking `make run` from this directory.
+Afterwards you should be able to start the game by just invoking `./run.sh` from this directory.

 ### Documentation.